-Businesses across the U.S. and the world are increasing their custom flexible packaging usage because its durable and pliable material makes it easier to offer more product variety.
+Businesses across the U.S. and the world are increasing their custom flexible packaging usage.
+This is because its durable and pliable material makes it easier to offer more product variety.
 After the design is printed, the flexible material goes to another piece of machinery where it’s folded and seamed to make a pliable shape.
 Flexible packets can be filled with a liquid, solid or semi-solid making it a suitable packaging solution for a wide variety of industries.
 According to a recent report from the Flexible Packaging Association’s annual meeting, the total US flexible packaging industry will grow by about 3% to reach approximately $27.5 billion in 2013, up from $26.7 billion in 2012.

 Popular In A Variety of Industries